TLS10GC-IP Reference Design

 EMAC_STS_INTREG |

-TOE10GLL-IP is the IP core provided by Design Gateway to implement the TCP/IP stack and offload engine for the low latency solution.
+TOE10GLL-IP implements the TCP/IP stack and offload engine for the low latency solution.
 User interface has two signal groups, i.e., control signals and data signals.
 The IP can be configured to run in two modes, i.e., Cut-through mode for low-latency application and Simple mode for simple user interface.
 This reference design shows the usage in Simple mode.
 More details are described in datasheet.

 https://dgway.com/products/IP/Lowlatency-IP/dg_toe10gllip_data_sheet_xilinx_en/